What models are currently available?

 We are currently focused on making the best and truest Laskey Mouthpieces possible, and that includes using the same raw materials as on the original mouthpieces.

-Our current focus is on the original line of Laskey Mouthpieces.
+Our current focus is on the original line of Laskey Mouthpieces and the impending launch of Laskey Signature Series Mouthpieces with internationally acclaimed artists.
 After we re-establish the existing Laskey product offering, we will take on custom services.

 Everything is on the table.
 At this time, we’re focusing on the redevelopment of classic Laskey One-Piece Mouthpieces.